vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Supports image and pdf input
 - Html, CSS, JS and Python code are all on one page - makes it easy to audit the code.
 - The user can create custom Ai tools - similar to Gemini Gems and OpenAi GPTs.
 - Customizable - Because its a single-file app, it's easy for to user to use ChatGPT, Gemini or Claude to make code changes and add features.
-In the AI age, software no longer has to be one-size-fits-all.

 <br>

 ## Limitations